C-Monaghan/C-Monaghan/README.md

 <h3 align="left"> About me</h3>

-- 🎓 I'm currently a PhD Student at <a href="https://www.data-science.ie">SFI Centre for Research Training in Foundations of Data Science</a>
+- 🎓 I'm a PhD Student at <a href="https://www.data-science.ie">SFI Centre for Research Training in Foundations of Data Science</a>
-- 🧠 I’m currently working on modelling the predictors and consequences of procrastination in older adults
+- 🧠 My work involves analysing the predictors and consequences of procrastination in older adults
-- 🌱 I’m currently learning R and Structural Equation Modelling methods
+- 🌱 I’m currently working with R and occasionally Python

 <details>
     <summary>